yupeilin123/staticky/README.md

 ## How to use

-First you use this command `npm install staticky -g` ,
+First use this command `npm install staticky -g` ,

 then in your project's directory, you can use `staticky` ,